-Gut Dysbiosis
+Gut Imbalances

 The human gut is home to trillions of bacteria, which collectively form happy communities of microbes that work together to maintain your health, both physical and mental.
 This delicate balance of microorganisms is also crucial for aiding digestion, supporting the immune system, and even influencing mental well-being.
 However, when one of these happy little colonies falls out of balance, it can lead to gut dysbiosis - which is just a fancy way of saying that the microbes living in your gut are all out of whack.

-Types of Gut Dysbiosis
+Types of Gut Imbalances

 A lack of diversity in the types of microbes you have in your gut